Variable Selection for Kernel Two-Sample Tests: Introduction

 \section{Introduction}

+Two-sample test is a classic problem in statistics and an important tool for scientific discovery.
+Given two sets of observations $\cv x^n:=\{x_i\}_{i=1}^n$ and $\cv y^n=\{y_i\}_{i=1}^n$\footnote{In this paper, we consider the simplified setting where the two sets of samples are the same size; it can be generalized to the setting when the two sets of samples do not have the same size.}, which represent $n$ independent and identically distributed~(i.i.d.) $D$-dimensional samples from distributions $\mu$ and $\nu$, respectively.
+Using these samples, we aim to decide whether $\mu$ and $\nu$ are distinct.
+Two-sample test has wide applications: for example, in clinical trials to evaluate the effectiveness of two distinct treatments on patient outcomes; in finance, to compare the performance of two different investment strategies; and in machine learning, to investigate whether the source domain and target domain have significant differences.

-We study the variable selection problem for two-sample testing, which aims to select the most informative features to best distinguish samples from two groups.
-On the one hand, identifying interpretable features that cause the intrinsic difference between populations is an important task for general scientific discovery areas.
-For example, only a small subset of variables (such as gene expressions, biological indicators, etc) may cause the differences between normal and abnormal data samples~\citep{zeisel2015cell}.
-On the other hand, the differences between two high-dimensional datasets usually exhibit low-dimensional structure~\citep{wang2022manifold}, and therefore extracting a small group of important features as a pre-processing step will improve the power of high-dimensional two-sample testing.
+Recently, kernel two-sample tests have become a popular approach for modern high-dimensional data (see, e.g., \cite{Gretton12,cheng2021kernel}).
+Despite the vast literature on kernel two-sample tests, studying variable selection for two-sample testing remains relatively limited.
+In this context, variable selection seeks the most informative $d$ variables from a pool of $D$ variables (usually $d\ll D$) to differentiate distributions $\mu$ and $\nu$.
+On the one hand, finding interpretable variables is crucial for understanding population differences for domains such as gene expression analysis, where only a small subset of variables elucidates disparities between normal and abnormal populations~\citep{zeisel2015cell}.
+On the other hand, the dissimilarities between high-dimensional datasets often exhibit a low-dimensional structure~\citep{wang2022manifold}, and thus, extracting a small set of crucial variables as a pre-processing step may enhance the efficacy of high-dimensional two-sample testing.

-Unfortunately, the selection of key features can be challenging primarily for three reasons: (i) one does not have much information regarding the data-generating distribution for each group; (ii) the number of observed samples is insufficient such that one does not have accurate estimates of distributions for each group; (iii) the dimension of data points is too high such that it is difficult to compare two groups of data.

-The problem of non-parametric variable selection for two-sample testing with limited data samples has been a long-standing challenge in literature.
-Classical approaches mainly rely on parametric assumptions regarding the data-generating distributions.
-For example, \citet{taguchi2000new} assumes target distributions as Gaussian and finds important features such that the difference between mean and covariance among two groups is maximized.
-Following this seminal work, references~\citep{ide2007computing, ide2009proximity,hara2015consistent} further model distributions as Gaussian graphical models and detect the difference between distributions in correlation and partial correlation.
-However, it is undesirable to restrict the analysis to parametric distributions because those assumptions may not hold for real-world data.
-The Bonferroni method~\citep{bonferroni1936teoria} has been proposed in the two-sample testing context to compare every single feature using statistical tests to obtain representative features, but it may not perform well when correlations exist between features.